-Tokyo Station is a great place to start your exploration of Tokyo, with upmarket restaurants and bars only minutes away from track-side yokocho—it has art galleries, department stores and more—all within walking distance.
+What better place to start your exploration of Tokyo than Tokyo Station itself?
+This busy transport hub is teeming with more than just passengers.
+With upmarket restaurants and bars only minutes away from track-side yokocho — it has art galleries, department stores and more — all within walking distance.

 1. Tokyo Ramen Street